Foreign policy of the Biden administration: Ukraine

 Biden pledged support for the sovereignty of Ukraine.
 Biden also opposed the Nord Stream 2 pipeline, describing it as a "bad deal for Europe".
 The pipeline project was criticized for the leverage it would have given to Russia in isolating Ukraine, In 2021, a joint statement of the Ukrainian and Polish governments urged Biden to take more decisive action against Nord Stream 2.
-During the 2021–2022 Russo-Ukrainian crisis, Biden imposed sanctions on Nord Stream 2 in retaliation against Russian troop build ups in February 2022.
+During the 2021–2022 Russo-Ukrainian crisis, Biden imposed sanctions on Nord Stream 2 in retaliation against Russian troop buildups in February 2022.

-Previously in March 2021, the Biden administration announced a $125 million military aid package to Ukraine, including Mark VI patrol boats, radars and medical equipment.
+Previously, in March 2021, the Biden administration announced a $125 million military aid package to Ukraine, including Mark VI patrol boats, radars, and medical equipment.
 On September 1, 2021, President Joe Biden and Ukrainian President Volodymyr Zelenskyy met in the White House and discussed Euro-Atlantic cooperation.
 Various agreements were announced by the Biden administration.
 An additional $60 million in U.S. aid to Ukraine was announced, bringing the yearly total to over $400 million.
 Ukraine and the U.S. made a joint statement on strategic cooperation.
 President Biden stated, "We're revitalizing the Strategic Partnership Commission between our nations." and promised to continue to provide COVID-19 vaccines to Ukraine following the 2.5 million sent.
 The joint statement includes points such as "The United States and Ukraine continue to oppose Nord Stream 2, which we view as a threat to European energy security", endorsed the Normandy Format, and announced cooperation on cybersecurity, satellite awareness and R&D.

 Leading up to the Russian invasion, Biden repeatedly held up military aid to Ukraine, drawing frustration from Congress and the Ukrainian government.
-A $100 million aid package was held up in June 2021 and a $200 million package was held up in December 2021.
+A $100 million aid package was held up in June 2021, and a $200 million package was held up in December 2021.
 Biden also publicly announced that his response would vary in the event of a "minor incursion" from Russia, instead of a larger invasion, harming Ukrainian confidence in the Biden administration.